Table of contents

 That’s it!
 That’s the entire API:

 totalstatistically-independent trials exercising the fact, and time after its last review.
 See above for the noisy-binary case where

-tape for tests: run
+tape for tests: after compiling, run

 npm test.
 This consumes

 test.json, which came from the Ebisu Python reference implementation.

 We use ESbuild to create CommonJS (for Node

 import), and an IIFE (for browsers'

 The version of this repo matches the Python reference’s version up to minor rev (i.e., Python Ebisu 1.0.x will match Ebisu.js 1.0.y).
 See the Python Ebisu changelog.

 rescaleHalflife, and changes to

 I use gamma.js, one of substack’s very lightweight and very useful modules.